isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-happens-when-you-squish-a-bed-bug.markdown

 - If you have cats and tend to sit around in outdoor spaces - ticks could invade and bite you and other humans.
 Ticks may cause
 [Ehrlichiosis](https://www.mayoclinic.org/diseases-conditions/ehrlichiosis/symptoms-causes/syc-20372142)
-and Lyme Disease.
+andÂ Lyme Disease.
 They'll mainly glue to dense woods, tall grass, shrubs, and leaves.
 For protection, put on protective clothing like and tuck the pant legs plus avoid tick-infested areas.
 ## Conclusion
 Bed bug eggs will be cemented into the crevices and cracks using glue-like substances, including inside wood and fabric.
 Therefore, it'll be difficult to pick or squash the bed bugs.
 Squashing the bed bugs will work great when you do it on the location where they're laid.
 Pinch the eggs using some tissue paper.
 So, [spray the bugs](https://pestpolicy.com/best-bed-bug-spray/) as it'll be more effective than squashing.